NFPs receive a cyber security windfall under national strategy

 “For us, it’s quite hard to believe that we don’t have more than four per cent of philanthropy being devoted to the environment.”

-Likewise, in the western Kimberley, where the WA Government and the foundation are involved in a pilot to create landscape-scale restorations, led by traditional owners, with the foundation seeking to attract more funding by backing the work.
+Likewise, in the western Kimberley, where the foundation is involved in a pilot to create landscape-scale restoration, led by traditional owners, with the foundation collaborating with others to attract more funding by backing the work.

 “In general, we are trying to do larger grants to less organisations, but there are really key strategic areas that we think are important and therefore we’re spreading our capital across those organisations,” Saunders said.
 “What we try to do with those smaller grants is to be really tactical and catalytic.”